jaygala25/JobMinder-AI/README.md

 1. **Database Connection Failed**
    - Ensure MySQL is running and accessible
    - Verify credentials in `application.conf`
-   - Check if the database and user were created successfully
+   - Check if the database and user were created successfully using `create_job_monitor_schema.sql`

 2. **Slack Notifications Not Working**
    - Verify Slack bot token and channel ID